Best Foods to Eat While Hiking

 5. Nut Butters

-For long backpacking adventures, nut butters are available in compact and easy-to-eat packages, or you can toss a whole jar in your pack.
+- For long backpacking adventures, nut butters are available in compact and easy-to-eat packages, or you can toss a whole jar in your pack.
 You may also opt to munch on plain nuts and seeds instead.
+These butters also go great on tortillas which make a great alternative to bulkier bread that may go bad sooner.

 6. Lean Meats